ShaharAsia/C-Linux-Reverse-Shell/README.md

 * We will listen to the net by running "nc -lvvp port_num" command (l for listen , vv for visual, p for port) - when the target system executes this code, we will watch and get the control.
+* To compile this program into any OS and CPU, we can use build root software.